Fear play – What is it exactly?

 If you want to play with dangers of this kind, the top priority is: Information!
 You must be prepared for all eventualities that can happen.
 You need to know how to minimize these risks and what measures need to be taken if your play gets out of hand.
 Be responsible and honest with each other.
 Additionally, you should have certain emergency numbers ready and pre-dial them on your phone just in case.

 Fear play is not suitable for the first game or the beginning of a play relationship.
-Within the participants, trust and familiarity must exist to recognize the boundary at the right moment.
+Within the participants, trust and familiarity must exist to recognize the limit at the right moment.
 It’s also important to know and discuss common boundaries and limits beforehand.
 A shared desire, understanding of the practice, and the willingness and comfort must necessarily be present to be able to accept any consequences.

 Further information